 JOHN: Hi, Jackie.

-JACKIE: I just had a death in my family, close cousin, and I don’t think he knew the Lord so I’ve been really wrestling with it night and day, I wake up at three o’clock in the morning, hear one of your sermons, listen for a while, go back to sleep, struggle with it day and night.
-I’ve been thinking about it and kind of finally came to the conclusion if you have to ask if someone knew the Lord, they probably didn’t because I may just know Him and Christ makes me swoon and I want to tell everybody.
-I have a big mouth…big mouth and I think that everybody that loves the Lord has a big mouth.
-And you either want to rejoice or we want to warn our loved ones.
+QUESTIONER: Hi.
+I just had a death in my family, a close cousin, and I don’t think he knew the Lord; so I’ve been like really wrestling with it night and day.
+I wake up at three o’clock in the morning, put on your sermons, listen for a while, go back to sleep.
+Struggle with it day and night.
+I’ve been thinking about it, and kind of finally came to the conclusion, if you have to ask if someone knew the Lord, they probably didn’t, because I mean just knowing Christ makes me swoon and I want to tell everybody.
+I have a big mouth, big mouth.
+And I think that everybody that loves the Lord has a big mouth.
+And we either want to rejoice or we want to warn our loved ones.

 JOHN: Well, it could happen.

-JACKIE: It could happen.
+QUESTIONER: It could happen.
+But like I –

 JOHN: But you wouldn’t know that.

-JACKIE: Exactly.
+QUESTIONER: Exactly.
 So my question is, how do I reconcile that in my head?

 You know, some people stay awake at night because they worry about trivial things.
 They worry about earthly failures, earthly problems.
 I’m afraid too few Christians lose sleep over the death of the unconverted.
 I think that’s because we’ve become way too familiar with that.
 And we live in a very sterile world, we don’t see people die.
 I would say most people in this church tonight have never seen someone in the throes of death.
-Very unusual to be where someone is dying without Christ and see that, experience that.
+Very unusual to be where someone is dying without Christ and see that and experience that.
 Everything is hidden from us.

 Yes, could your cousin have been saved in the last hours?
-Yes, that could happen.
-That certainly could happen.
+Yes, that could happen, that certainly could happen.
 But you can’t know that.
-And if you couldn’t see that this person was a believer by the life he lived, or she lived, then there is no evidence and if there’s no evidence, there’s no life, so I’m glad you feel the way you do.
-And the Lord will give you mercy and grace and comfort to get, you know, beyond this but I hope you never lose that sense of the horror of the death of an unbeliever.
+And if you couldn’t see that this person was a believer by the life he lived, or she lived, then there is no evidence.
+And if there’s no evidence, there’s no life; so I’m glad you feel the way you do.
+And the Lord will give you mercy and grace and comfort to get, you know, beyond this.
+But I hope you never lose that sense of the horror of the death of an unbeliever.
 Okay?
 Thank you, Jackie.

-ISAAC: My name is Isaac.
+QUESTIONER: Evening, Pastor.
+My name is Isaac.

 JOHN: Hi, Isaac.

-I think they not only don’t believe in the Bible the way we do, they not only have addition revelation, The Pearl of Great Price, The Book of Mormon, The Doctrines and Covenants, all that other stuff, but they have basically been programmed with an interpretation of Scripture and they will always go to John 1 and they’ll go to the normal thing that they’ve gone…they don’t know anything outside of that.
+I think they not only don’t believe in the Bible the way we do, they not only have addition revelation – The Pearl of Great Price, The Book of Mormon, The Doctrines and Covenants, all that other stuff – but they have basically been programmed with an interpretation of Scripture.
+And they will always go to John 1, and they’ll go to the normal thing that they’ve gone – they don’t know anything outside of that.
 They’re literally programmed like robots to stick with those things that they think Christians can’t handle.

-If anybody comes to your house and preaches another Jesus, don’t let him in or you become a partaker in his evil deeds.
+“If anybody comes to your house and preaches another Jesus don’t let him in, or you become a partaker in his evil deeds.”
 Don’t show hospitality to someone who has a heretical view of Christ.
 Does that mean you shouldn’t sit down and witness to them?
-It does not mean that, but what you do is you warn them that they are headed for the fires of eternal judgment and that the only hope is a true view of Christ and the gospel.
-So I think you have to literally penetrate their sense of comfort in their system by saying things that the Holy Spirit may use to put fear in their hearts, okay?
+It does not mean that.
+But what you do is you warn them that they are headed for the fires of eternal judgment, and that the only hope is a true view of Christ and the gospel.
+So I think you have to literally penetrate their sense of comfort in their system by saying things that the Holy Spirit may use to put fear in their hearts.
+Okay?
 Okay.

-CHARLES: Hi, my name is Charles…
+QUESTIONER: Hi, my name is Charles.

 JOHN: Hi, Charles.

-It also teaches that the sinner is responsible and that if he perishes, he perishes because of his own hard-hearted rebellious unbelief.
+It also teaches that the sinner is responsible, and that if he perishes, he perishes because of his own hard-hearted rebellious unbelief.
 Jesus even says, “You’re going to die in your sins because you don’t believe in Me.”
 And Jesus weeps over the city of Jerusalem, right?
-“How often I would have gathered you but you would not.”
+“How often I would have gathered you, but you would not.”

-So on the one hand the Bible teaches the sovereignty of God in salvation at every point.
-And on the other hand, the responsibility of the sinner at every point.
+So on the one hand, the Bible teaches the sovereignty of God in salvation at every point; and on the other hand, the responsibility of the sinner at every point.
 So you have to believe both of those.
 The fact that they are apparently paradoxical doesn’t change the fact that you must believe them.
 You can’t in some simplistic way tamper with either of those.
-So we are left with an inability in our minds to put those two together logically, but what is a problem to us is not a problem to God.
-His mind is so much more vast than ours.
+So we are left with an inability in our minds to put those two together logically.
+But what is a problem to us is not a problem to God, His mind is so much more vast than ours.

-JOHN: Okay, you stand by that?
+JOHN: Okay.
+You stand by that?
 Paul wrote Romans by himself?

-CHARLES: He was motivated with the Holy Spirit.
+QUESTIONER: He was motivated with the Holy Spirit.

 JOHN: Is every word in the book of Romans inspired by the Holy Spirit?